aknay/aknay.github.io/_posts/2017-03-13-how-to-install-jekyll-on-ubuntu-raspberry-pi.markdown

 excerpt_separator: <!-- excerpt -->
 ---

 This is the installation guide for Jekyll on Ubuntu/Raspberry Pi.
-Normally there won't be any problem to install Ubuntu but installation for Raspberry Pi is a little tricky due to SSL certificate issue.
+Normally there won't be any problem to install on Ubuntu but installation for Raspberry Pi is a little tricky due to SSL certificate issue.

 <!-- excerpt -->